When it comes to going to parties and meeting new people, sometimes it’s the little things that can be the most awkward and nerve-wracking.

 Keep your hand fully vertical and shake up and down.

 In American culture, one pump means “It’s good to see you,” and two to three pumps means “I’m so happy you’re here.”

-Warning: Use the double handshake with caution.
+Warning: Use this double handshake with caution.
 Some people are uncomfortable being touched by people they don’t know well and will have a negative reaction toward the heightened level of intimacy.
 Save the double handshake for people who hug, place their hands on people’s arms and backs, and/or display other behavior that shows they are open to touch.

 In addition to watching for other people’s level of comfort with touch, you can use body language to show yours.
 Here’s how:

 - If you want to hug, open your body with your arms out.